Gradient-kaist/Gradient/README.md

 # Gradient
+Gradient is the machine learning assistance framework that helps developers to monitor the GPU usage and the progress of the trainings in models.

 ![alt tag](https://cloud.githubusercontent.com/assets/14136146/21643493/ec884d5c-d2cb-11e6-9ca7-1f0ecf254413.png)

-Gradient is a machine learning assistance framework that helps developers to monitor the GPU usage and the progress of the trainings in models.

 ## Key Features
 * Monitor the GPU usage by reporting general GPU usage statistics when the user runs the machine learning program.